 - How long does mushroom sauce last leftover?
 If stored properly, the mushroom sauce will last 3 days in the refrigerator.
 To store Mushroom sauce, keep it sealed in an airtight container.

 - Can Mushroom Sauce be frozen?
 The mushroom sauce can be frozen as long as there is not a thickening agent added (As with the recipe).

 - How do you freeze Mushroom Sauce?
-To freeze Mushroom sauce, let the sauce cool completely before placing in the freezer in a freezer safe, airtight container.
+To freeze the Mushroom sauce, let the sauce cool completely before placing it in the freezer in a freezer-safe, airtight container.
 When you want to use it, Defrost the sauce in the fridge overnight before reheating.

 ★ Did you make this recipe?
 Please give it a star rating below!